Canadian regulator halts TransCanada pipeline construction following spills

-CALGARY, Alberta, Nov 20 (Reuters) - Canada’s national energy regulator has halted construction on a new TransCanada Corp natural gas pipeline after reviewing evidence that it may have spilled a toxic drilling fluid into a major Western Canadian river, a spokesman said on Friday.
+CALGARY, Alberta (Reuters) - Canada’s national energy regulator has halted construction on a new TransCanada Corp natural gas pipeline after reviewing evidence that it may have spilled a toxic drilling fluid into a major Western Canadian river, a spokesman said on Friday.

 The National Energy Board (NEB) said it issued a safety order on Thursday after reviewing records submitted by TransCanada related to four separate spills of drilling fluid into the Athabasca River, a waterway in northern Alberta.
 In a separate move earlier in November, the U.S. administration rejected TransCanada’s Keystone XL pipeline project.